hexathe6/dotfiles/README.md

 ## userscripts

-none uploaded yet!
+`youtube_blacklist.js`
+- blacklists channels / hides their videos
+- edit the `list` variable to change the blacklist

 ## license

-GPLv3: it doesn't matter for personal use though (and when are you going to use dots for anything else?), so don't worry about it
+GPLv3+: it doesn't matter for personal use though (and when are you going to use dots for anything else?), so don't worry about it